 Other than risks to economic activity, the specific factors that could exert upside and downside risks to prices are as follows.
 The first factor is developments in firms' and households' medium- to long-term inflation expectations.
-Although inflation expectations are likely to follow an increasing trend, there is a risk that a rise in inflation expectations will lag behind if it takes time for firms' stance to shift toward raising wages and prices and inflation consequently remains relatively sluggish.
+Although inflation expectations are likely to follow an increasing trend, there is uncertainty regarding the momentum to push up inflation expectations through the "adaptive expectation formation mechanism" given that the observed inflation rate has been somewhat weak recently.
+Therefore, there is a risk that firms' price- and wage-setting stance will be more cautious than the baseline scenario.

 The second factor is the fact that there are items for which prices are not particularly responsive to the output gap.
-There is concern about the continued dull responses of administered prices, some services prices, and housing rent, which may continue to constrain the acceleration of CPI inflation.
-In addition, with regard to goods and services that are difficult to differentiate, their prices may also constrain the acceleration of CPI inflation if competition among firms intensifies further, due mainly to changes in the distribution system and deregulation.
+There is a particular concern about the continued dull responses of administered prices, some services prices, and housing rent, which might continue to constrain the acceleration of CPI inflation.